HomeMy WebLinkAboutcoa.lu.gm.1001 Ute Ave.47A-861001 RESIDENTIAL GMP

 gallons per day (gpd).

-with regard to system capacity, discussions with the
+With regard to system capacity, discussions with the

-District Engineer for the Aspen consolidated Sanitation
+District Engineer for the Aspen Consolidated Sanitation

 District have determined that the existing sewage collection